 Forest to bog restoration in the Flow Country: how does this affect biodiversity?
 RSPB, ERI/UHI, JHI

-An important area of research at Forsinard is measuring the recovery of blanket bog habitats and biodiversity, in areas where innappropriate forestry plantations have been removed for bog restoration.
-The recovery of the vegetation and hydrogical conditions are being monitored at a series of restoration areas of different ages, dating back to the earliest restorations in 1998.
+An important area of research at Forsinard is measuring the recovery of blanket bog habitats and biodiversity, in areas where inappropriate forestry plantations have been removed for bog restoration.
+The recovery of the vegetation and hydrological conditions are being monitored at a series of restoration areas of different ages, dating back to the earliest restorations in 1998.
 In the newer restoration areas, a wider suite of outcomes are being measured, including bird and insect recovery, within a management trial that tests four different approaches to restoration management.

 Contact: Neil Cowie, Mark Hancock, Trevor Smith, Danni Klein (RSPB), Roxane Andersen (ERI/UHI), Nick Littlewood (JHI), Rebekka Artz (JHI), Ainoa Fernandez Pravia (JHI & ERI/UHI)

 The role of natural and artificial pools in northern peatland carbon cycling.
 University of Leeds, University of Stirling, CEH.